Priority Application and Document Deadline

 Educational requirements are determined by the Technical College System of Georgia and the College.
 Requirements vary according to the program of study.
 A high school diploma or the equivalent (GED) is desirable but is not an entrance requirement for all programs.
 All applicants must have graduated from high school or completed the GED requirements prior to graduation from any program.
 Home-schooled student documents will be accepted according to Technical College System of Georgia policy.

-Applicants must take the required COMPASS or ASSET placement test or submit satisfactory SAT I or ACT test scores.
+Applicants must take the required ACCUPLACER placement test or submit satisfactory SAT I or ACT test scores.
 Test scores will be considered valid for a period of five years.

 Documentation of Residency and Citizenship